 Enacted 1997 • Launched 1997

-Arizona provides a credit on individual income taxes for donations to School Tuition
+Arizona provides a credit on individual income taxes for donations to School Tuition Organizations

-taxpayers contributing to STOs may claim a dollar-for-dollar credit of up to...
+contributing to STOs may claim a...

 Thousands of families across the country, in states like Florida, Ohio, Indiana, and Wisconsin, are using school vouchers to access private schools for their children.
 Thousands more in other states, like Pennsylvania, Iowa, and Georgia, are choosing...